Key Takeaways:

 Fortunately, one person was in Morita’s corner from the start— director John G. Avildsen.
 Convinced of Morita’s potential, Avildsen recorded a one-on-one interview with Morita, showcasing a side of him few had seen before.
 Despite impressing Weintraub with the tape, Morita had to go through an arduous audition process to prove his mettle.

-Morita auditioned five times, a process that included performing alone, testing chemistry with Macchio, appearing in costume, and finally a on a sound stage.
-It was a grueling process, but Morita's determination reflected the movie's central theme—overcoming tough obstacles.
+Morita auditioned five times, a process that included performing alone, testing chemistry with Macchio, appearing in costume, and finally shooting a scene on a sound stage.
+It was a grueling process, but Morita’s determination reflected the movie’s central theme—overcoming tough obstacles.

 The Turning Point